creativcoder/creativcoder.github.io/content/about.md

 +++
-categories = ["about"]
-comments = false
-date = "2016-10-02T22:55:05-04:00"
+date = "2015-07-23"
-draft = false
-slug = ""
-tags = ["about"]
 title = "About"
+featureimage = "img/sample_feature_img_3.png"
+menu = "nav"

-showpagemeta = false
+disableComments = true
 +++

 Rahul Sharma

 Rahul is passionately curious about computer science and programming.
-A believer Mozilla's vision of an Open web.
-Currently contributes to [Servo](https://github.com/servo/servo), [rustc](https://github.com/rust-lang/rust), and  other projects in the Rust Community.
+A believer in Mozilla's vision of an Open Web.
+Currently works at [AtherEnergy](https://www.atherenergy.com/) where he is building resilient cloud infra for smart scooters.
+He also contributes to [Servo](https://github.com/servo/servo), [rustc](https://github.com/rust-lang/rust), and  other projects in the Rust Community.
 His interests include systems programming, realtime web technologies, compilers and type theory.